new-bee-s/IT-project/README.md

 Running on local
-Navigate into front and back folder separtely and run npm start, it will start both front and back-end side of web Front-end side of client will run in port 3000, and will be launched at browser http://localhost:3000 Back-end of client side and admin will run in port 8000 Front-end of admin side will run in 3001, and will be launched at browser http://localhost:3001
+Navigate into front and back folder separtely and run npm start, it will start both front and back-end side of web Front-end side of client will run in port 3000, and will be launched at browser http:// localhost:3000
+Front-end side of admin  will run in port 3001, and will be launched at browser http://localhost:3001 Back-end of client side and admin will run in port 8000

 ## Demo
-We have two demos that should activate simultaneously to run our app.
-First use https://new-bee-crm.herokuapp.com/ to start the server Then use https://new-bees.netlify.app to start the front-end of client side
+You can use https://new-bee.netlify.app to start the client website You can use https://new-bee-admin.netlify.app to start the admin website The server will automatically run in https://new-bee-crm.herokuapp.com

 We have enabled automatic deploying of both webites.
 If we commited changes on our repo, the website will automatically updated to the newest version.

-The CI of https://new-bees.netlify.app is CI=npm run build The CI of https://new-bee-crm.herokuapp.com/ is CI=npm start
+The CI of https://new-bee.netlify.app is CI=npm run build The CI of https://new-bee-crm.herokuapp.com/ is CI=npm start The CI of https://new-bee-admin.netlify.app is CI=npm run build
 ## Change Log
 ### SPRINT 1
  * US_01_REGISTER_FUNC